Apache Junction, AZ

 When I talked to Ranger Jacque Vallejos, she acknowledged this is a frequent complaint, especially for Loop 76-104 since they have the longest distance to get to them.
 She said plans are in the works to add another facility by that loop.

-Reservations: Call 520-586-2283 or make online here ($5.00 non-refundable fee).
+Reservations: Online or call 520-586-2283.
 You can see pictures and details about sizes, etc. of the sites that are available once you enter your dates and criteria.
-All sites are able to be reserved up to a year in advance and if you’re planning to stay during the busiest months (January – March), be sure to make your reservations early because they run full pretty much all that time.
+All sites can be reserved up to a year in advance and if you want to stay during the busiest months (January – March), be sure to make your reservations early because they run full pretty much all that time.

 Planned Improvements: New restrooms/shower building for newest loop (Sites 76-104).
-Cabins are also in the plans to add.
 Wi-fi is on the wish list, but no time frame for that addition yet.

 Satellite TV: Most sites looked like there would be no problem at all getting satellite reception since they’re all pretty open.